shogun-toolbox/shogun/doc/readme/MISSION.md

 ### Free

  * Shogun is community-based and non-commercial.
- * Shogun is currently released under the GPLv3 licencse.
- Shogun is moving towards BSD compatibility with optional GPL parts.
+ * Shogun is distributed under BSD 3-clause license (see LICENSE file), with optional GPL3 components.
- This means companies can use the code without having to turn their code-base to GPL.
+ * Shogun can be used in commercial applications without restrictions.

 ### Good (it's what Shogun aims for)